AnnA227/AnnA227.github.io/contact.markdown

 ## Contact me

-You can contact me by email at anna.laoide-kemp [at] ed.ac.uk
+You can contact me by email at anna.laoide-kemp [at] ed.ac.uk OR anna [at] laoidekemp.net

 * * *